mendersoftware/mender-docs/04.Artifacts/15.Debian-family/01.building-a-mender-debian-image/docs.md

   Mender through the Mender Server.
 * An ext4 image of the modified filesystem for advanced users.

+**Note:** Provisioning a device with an image created using `mender-convert` and transitioning to a `yocto` image thereafter can be tedious, error prone and is, thus, discouraged as discussed [here](https://hub.mender.io/t/migrating-from-mender-converted-debian-to-yocto/506/2).

 ### Recommended workflow

 The recommended workflow for using `mender-convert` is to rely on a *golden disk